 This has been a goal for years – I am committed to finally get cracking.
-First step, do some Duolingo everyday.
+The first step, do some Duolingo every day.
 Let’s see where I’m at in December.

 Choose at least one new creative project and get it done.

-Last year I had loads of ideas floating around in my head but I didn’t really concentrate on any of them.
+Last year I had loads of ideas floating around in my head, but I didn’t concentrate on any of them.
 It’s time to pick up a new project.